jim-collier/x9git/README.md

 account.personal.email        = ada@home.example
 ~~~

-Over HTTPS each account authenticates with its own token - the one `gh` already stores - so a second account costs one `gh auth login` and three lines of config, with no SSH keys and no `~/.ssh/config` host aliases baked into remote URLs. `gitsby account apply` writes the same rules into your global git config as ordinary `includeIf` blocks, so plain `git` agrees with Gitsby even when Gitsby isn't involved. `gitsby raw git ...` runs any git command as the folder's account, so existing scripts become account-correct by prefixing rather than rewriting.
+Over HTTPS each account authenticates with its own token - the one `gh` already stores.
+A second account costs one `gh auth login` and three lines of config: no SSH keys, no `~/.ssh/config` host aliases baked into remote URLs.

+Two things follow from that, and they are the reason to bother:

+- `gitsby account apply` writes the same folder rules into your global Git config, as ordinary `includeIf` blocks.
+Plain `git` then agrees with Gitsby even when Gitsby isn't involved.

+- `gitsby raw git ...` runs any Git command as the folder's account.
+Existing scripts become account-correct by prefixing them, not by rewriting them.

 Nothing here is required.
 With no configuration Gitsby uses whichever account `gh` is logged in as, exactly as it always did.
 A single-account machine never notices the feature exists.